-Each summer, it has been our privilege to welcome talented and eager university and law students.
+Each summer, it is been our privilege to welcome talented and eager university and law students.
 Students learn so much from the wide range of issues we write and research about, and from being a subway-ride away from museums, galleries, and auction houses here in New York, and we would love to help them defray their expenses by providing them with a stipend.

 Therefore, the Center for Art Law is launching an initiative to invite subscribers and followers to make a donation to sponsor the incoming class of five summer interns.
 We would like to provide each of them with a $500 honorarium to help them cover transportation and living expenses, and to be able to rent an extra office.